MoonPoet/xaprb-src/content/blog/2012/why-you-need-to-understand-your-working-set-size.md

 durable memory, with very low latency (orders of magnitude faster than disks) and extremely high bandwidth.
 This can make I/O bound workloads simply fly.

-Now, on to working set size and memory, which I’ve touched but not explored.
+Now, on to working set size and memory, which I've touched but not explored.
 If your database's workload is I/O bound, it really means that it doesn't fit in memory (otherwise it'd be bound by latency to memory, CPU usage, or network latency).
 A lot of people experience great performance initially, and then as